 Transition days (held in London), are a great way of getting more information and meeting other young people with congenital heart disease.

 Your care, your future

-In June, 2018 the Your care, Your Future event invited young heart patients with a learning disability to Royal Brompton.
-The event aimed to bring teenagers with CHD together at an adult congenital heart disease service event.
-It encouraged younger patients to make new friends and hear from inspirational speakers with learning disabilities.
+The Your care, Your Future event invites young heart patients with a learning disability to Royal Brompton Hospital.
+The event aims to bring teenagers with CHD together.
+It encourages younger patients to make new friends and hear from inspirational speakers with learning disabilities.

 Transitioning from paediatric to adult services can be upsetting for patients, but it is made even harder to understand with the added difficulty of a learning disability.
 We wanted to try and stop that potential upset by introducing this event, and help them ease into adult services in a way that is more appropriate for them.'
 (Loredana Haidu, clinical nurse specialist)